openhab/openhab-addons/bundles/org.openhab.binding.automower/README.md

 # Automower Binding

-This is the binding for [Husqvarna Automower a robotic lawn mowers](https://www.husqvarna.com/uk/products/robotic-lawn-mowers/).
+This is the binding for [Husqvarna Automower® robotic lawn mowers](https://www.husqvarna.com/uk/products/robotic-lawn-mowers/).
 This binding allows you to integrate, view and control Automower® lawn mowers in the openHAB environment.

 ## Supported Things